shumarkq/CMAQ/POST/AMET_eval/README.md

- EXEC_sitecmp              Full path of sitecmp executable EXEC_sitecmp_dailyo3      Full path of sitecmp_dailyo3 executable IOAPI_ISPH                Projection sphere type for sitecmp and combine (use type 20 to match WRF/CMAQ) TIME_SHIFT                Set timeshift flag in site compare.
+ EXEC_sitecmp              Full path of sitecmp executable EXEC_sitecmp_dailyo3      Full path of sitecmp_dailyo3 executable IOAPI_ISPH                Projection sphere type for sitecmp and combine (use type 20 to match WRF/CMAQ) TIME_SHIFT                Set time shift flag in site compare.
 This should always be set to 0 unless using ACONC
-                           files that have been timeshifted.
+                           files that have been time shifted.
  AQ_SPECIES_LIST           Species list for matching model species names to names in observation data files.
  INC_AERO6_SPECIES         Include specific species from the AERO6 chemical mechanism in the species list.
                            Choices are T,F.